mlinderm/npsv/README.md

 ## Running NPSV

-NPSV requires basic information about the aligned reads (i.e. coverage, insert size distribution).
+NPSV requires basic information about the aligned reads (i.e. sequencer model, coverage, insert size distribution).
 These data can be provided as a command line parameters enabling you to immediately start genotyping.
 An optional preprocessing step (the typical workflow) will collect that data and more from the BAM file (to inform both simulation and feature extraction) into a stats file that can be used with the genotyper.

 ### Running the NPSV tools with Docker